 5. How to choose kitchen appliances

 So you have your style, your budget and your layout.
 Now you need to fill your kitchen with all the functional elements that will really bring everything to life!

 When choosing appliances you need to consider your lifestyle needs.
-How do you like to cook – with a more traditional gas stove or a sleek induction cooker?
+How do you like to cook – with a more traditional gas stove or a modern induction cooker?
 Does your family need a large American-style fridge freezer?
 You also need to decide whether you want a clutter-free finish with builtin appliances or a modern, functional look with top-of-the-range accessories.

 Whatever appliances you’re leaning towards, you need to know their dimensions so that you can plan the rest of your kitchen around them, ensuring you have power sockets, services, storage and worktop space available.

 6. How to choose the right lighting for your kitchen

 When planning your kitchen layout, colours and appliances, consider how much natural light you have in the room and where it’s coming from.
 Ensure your supersized American fridge freezer doesn’t block the light to your dining area for example.
 And if you’re doing a full renovation, could you add more natural light with windows or roof lights?